Pioneer-Centre-for-AI/p1-compute-documentation/docs/index.md

 * Support collaborations within the center

 However, since resources are limited and we hope to serve as many P1 members as possible, large scale projects are better supported within their own funding.
+The compute cluster *cannot* be used for commercial purposes.

 In this documentation, we cover only the basics for getting started.
 Since the cluster is situated within the [DTU Computing Center](https://www.hpc.dtu.dk/), the documentation of the technical side of things can be found on their